putthidaSR/Your-Recipe-Mobile-App/README.md

 Both client and server code are currently deployed to Heroku: `https://vast-bastion-59857.herokuapp.com/`

-- Push the latest code from master branch to Heroku: `git subtree push --prefix server heroku master`
+- Push the latest code from master branch to Heroku (admin only): `git subtree push --prefix server heroku master`
 - Access the front-end of the NodeJS application: `heroku open`
 - Restart the server: `heroku restart`
 - Display recent logs output: `heroku logs`